Twilson95/Crypto_Arbitrage_Dashboard/docs/triangular_arbitrage.md

 - `--enable-execution` toggles order placement.
 Omit the flag to keep execution disabled and simply review the logs.
 - `--live-trading` switches from simulated test orders to real exchange orders.
 It requires `--enable-execution`.
 - `--use-testnet` enables the sandbox/testnet for exchanges that provide one.
+- `--max-executions` stops the runner after it successfully executes the requested number of opportunities so you can review the results before continuing.
 - `--trade-log` stores each simulated or live leg in a CSV file for auditing (defaults to the `TRADE_LOG_PATH_DEFAULT` location if left unspecified).
 - `--websocket-timeout` bounds how long the watcher will wait for a streamed ticker update before temporarily polling the REST API instead.
 - `--price-refresh-interval` sets the target cadence (per symbol) for REST ticker refreshes so rate limits stay under control even on large markets.